 This document describes the onboarding, provisioning, fulfilment and fault handling process for the Wholesale Mobile Data Service between the Access Provider and the Access Seeker.
 This document forms an integral part of the Access Provider’s Reference Offer.

-For the purposes of this WDC Operations Manual, “Service Access Resources” shall be taken to mean new passive infrastructure deployed in a particular area.
+For the purposes of this MDS Operations Manual, “Service Access Resources” shall be taken to mean new passive infrastructure deployed in a particular area.

 A. Onboarding